DegreeWorks FAQs

 Your degree audit is a tool to provide you with academic information related to your degree progress.
 It displays courses required and completed in your degree program.
 Your transcript is your official university academic record and provides a chronological list of courses completed and other academic information.

-DegreeWorks looks at your program holistically, and places each course using a "best fit" scenario.
+DegreeWorks examines your program holistically and places each course using a "best fit" scenario.
 The "best fit" process will not always be perfect, particularly when multiple possibilities exist.

 Classes may apply to different sections as you take more courses.
 If you have a course that does not appear in the area in which you expected, please contact your advisor for assistance.